-Your nine-digit Social Security number (SSN) is one of the most important pieces of information associated with you.
+Your nine-digit Social Security number (SSN) is one of the most important pieces of information associated with your identity as an American citizen.

 With only your name and SSN, someone can impersonate your identity for purposes of getting a job.
 A clever and determined thief can use that information to access your banking information or even alter property and home ownership records in your name.
-Unlike a credit card number, your Social Security number follows you around your entire life, and a compromised Social Security number can be difficult or impossible to replace.
+Unlike a credit card number, your Social Security number follows you around for your entire life, and a compromised Social Security number can be difficult or impossible to replace.